CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

       ![](../Images/lab13-t1p29.png)

 1. Review the settings.
-For the purpose of this exercise, you can cancel out with out creating the policy.
+For the purpose of this exercise, you can cancel out without creating the policy.
 Select **Cancel**.

     ![](../Images/lab13-t1p30(1).png)